-CPG 235 and Metadata Management
+CPG 235 and metadata management

 Clause 20 of CPG 235 states:

-“In order to ensure that data risk management is not conducted in an ad hoc and fragmented manner, a regulated entity would typically adopt a systematic and formalised approach that ensures data risk is taken into consideration as part of its change management and business-as-usual processes.”
+“In order to ensure that data risk management is not conducted in an ad hoc and fragmented manner, a regulated entity would typically adopt a systematic and formalized approach that ensures data risk is taken into consideration as part of its change management and business-as-usual processes.”

 This directly implies that banks must ensure that all data risk is clearly and unambiguously defined and understood enterprise-wide so to enforce consistency and control to improve regulatory compliance.
 Metadata that is managed properly enables strong data risk impact capabilities, while a clearly defined and usable infrastructure allows banks to know that the data, they are looking at is accurate and precise.